acsaeng/kaggle-titanic-ml-competition/ProjectReadme.md

 # Reflection

-*A copy of this is also found in Sections 6.3 of the notebook*
+*A copy of this is also found in Section 6.3 of the notebook*

 This competition was a was a good way to showcase what I have learned over the past semester and in testing my knowledge.
 It was interesting to walk through the entire process of using real-world data to build supervised machine learning models on my own.
 After completing this project, I better understand the importance of properly analyzing and manipulating datasets for machine learning model.
 Another aspect that I have come to realize is that the choices you make on how you present the input data to the model can ultimately determine the true effectiveness of it.
 In addition, I also learned how to implement useful tools provided by sci-kit learn, such as the column transformer and grid search to improve my workflow and build more robust machine learning models.